PedrolitoLsg/PedrolitoLsg/README.md

 - 🌱 Passionate about the possibilities technology and informatics offers us but also sailing, cooking and poetry
 - 📫 Linkedin https://www.linkedin.com/in/lesagepierre/
 - Tools used: Python, HTML(+CSS+SASS), Javascript, Packages (Regex, BS4, TinyDb), Django framework.
-- Learning Solidity and EOS.IO on the side with projects ranging from ERC20 tokens to DAO forks.
+- Learning Solidity on the side with projects ranging from ERC20 tokens to DAO forks.